NilayMehta/CSE6242-TripPlanner/README.md

 NOTE: We have uploaded a temprory API key to the project.
 To limit credit use, we will keep it active until May 1st for grading purposes.
 After this date, we will deactivate the key and the user will have to supply their own.

+### Project Breakdown

 This is a Flask project that runs on Python 3 with standard HTML and JS packages.
-As a overview of the files within the package,here is a breakdown of important files and their function:
+As a overview of the files within the package, here is a breakdown of important files and their function:

-### Project Breakdown

 App.py